What is the

 Graduates of specified

-Australian undergraduate degree programs in
+Australian undergraduate and postgraduate degree programs in

 orthoptics are eligible to be registered with the

 degree programs are offered by The University of Sydney

 (NSW) and by La Trobe University

 degree has been conferred.
 A certified

 university transcript of final results stating